-Check with the state monitor before proceeding with any of these options for air sealing leakage through a porch roof.
+Consider these options for air sealing leaks through a porch roof.

 - Remove part of the porch ceiling and install a rigid air barrier or cover the area with closed-cell spray foam. - Dense-pack the porch-roof cavity to reduce the airflow through the porch roof and wall cavities.